qua3k/qua3k.github.io/content/zh-cn/ungoogled.md

-Fedora packaging of ungoogled-chromium was historically terrible; it used an [unsupported toolchain (gcc)](https://github.com/ungoogled-software/ungoogled-chromium-fedora/tree/8300097092afacf6d21d155524c5dc0695a0e43a) without support for Clang's Control-Flow Integrity, although they have rectified this as of
+Fedora packaging of ungoogled-chromium was historically terrible; it used an [unsupported toolchain (gcc)](https://github.com/ungoogled-software/ungoogled-chromium-fedora/tree/8300097092afacf6d21d155524c5dc0695a0e43a) without support for Clang 的 CFI, although they have rectified this as of
 [November 10, 2021](https://github.com/ungoogled-software/ungoogled-chromium-fedora/commit/8054d652e66add0c46540296c08d4a593e049063).